-On Secret Network, the whole front running issue is avoided because validators can’t see the transactions.
+On Secret Network, the whole front-running issue is avoided because validators can’t see the transactions.
 They can validate them but they can’t see them.
-This reduces the likelyhood of hacks when you transact in DeFi.
+This reduces the likelihood of hacks when you transact in DeFi.

 3. You can do some pretty cool stuff with NFTs

 Imagine it’s 1994.
 Soundgarden have just released “Black Hole Sun” and you’ve bought the CD.
 You take the CD to school and show it off to your friends.
 They all want to look at the glossy album art.
 Your best friend asks if he can come home to listen to it.
 You agree and at home, you pop it on the stereo player and you both listen in bliss.

 What just happened here?
 You’ve got some art, you’re showing off that you own it and you are choosing to share a particular aspect of it, the sound, with your friend.

 Fast forward to today.
 If you have an ERC-721 NFT on Ethereum all of its metadata is public-facing.
 Everyone can see everything.
 Anyone can right-click on your Crypto Punk and “Save as”.

 This hasn’t been a problem to date because most NFTs holders are happy to flex their NFTs.
 If you were one of the first to buy a Crypto punk or Bored Ape (what is Ape coin) you bet it will be your profile pic.

 But what if you wanted to provide layered access?